-Exception: This requirement is waived if the competitor flies with a qualified Safety Pilot.
+Exception: This requirement is waived if the competitor flies with a Safety Pilot who is legally qualified to act as Pilot-in-Command.

 4.4 Categories

 - 4.4.1 Aerobatic competition is divided into five categories, listed here in increasing order of difficulty:

 - a) Primary

 - b) Sportsman

 - c) Intermediate

 - d) Advanced

 - e) Unlimited

 - 4.4.2 Competitors may only register in a single category.